WebAssembly/binaryen/README.md

 Same as Emscripten: MIT license.

 For changes to `src/`, please make pulls into emscripten's `asm2wasm` branch (in `tools/optimizer`; this code is sync'ed with there, for convenience).

+## TODO

+ * Start running the output through WebAssembly interpreters.
+Right now it is likely wrong in many ways.
+ * WebAssembly lacks global variables, so `asm2wasm` maps them onto addresses in memory.
+This requires that you have some reserved space for those variables.
+You can do that with `emcc -s GLOBAL_BASE=1000`.
+We still need to write the code to copy the globals there.
+ * Emscripten emits asm.js and JavaScript, that work together using web APIs to do things like print, render, etc. Need to figure out how to test that.
+ * We could probably optimize the emitted WebAssembly.
+ * Memory section needs the right size.